Ion Coulomb crystals: an exotic form of condensed matter: Introduction

 \subsection{Historical framework and conditions for crystallization}

 In 1977 Malmberg and O'Neil explained how collections of a single species of trapped charges (ions or electrons) are ideal one-component plasmas ~\cite{Malmberg:1977}.
-One-component plasmas (OCP) have been the subject of detailed theoretical investigations for understanding correlations in a diverse range of physical systems~\cite{Brush:1966,Ichimaru:1982,Ichimaru:1987}.
-They consist of a single species of point charges that interact through Coulomb repulsion and are immersed in a uniform neutralizing background of given density $n_0$.
-The uniform neutralizing background is assumed to be a continuous, non-polarizable background charge density.
+One-component plasmas (OCP) have been the subject of detailed theoretical investigations for understanding correlations in a diverse range of physical systems~\cite{Brush:1966,Baus:1980,Ichimaru:1982,Ichimaru:1987}.
+They consist of a collection of identical point charges that interact through Coulomb repulsion and are immersed in a uniform neutralizing background of given density $n_0$, which is assumed to be continuous and non-polarizable.
 In equilibrium, the point charges match their density to that of the neutralizing background.
-Malmberg and O'Neil showed that the forces that confine ions in a Penning ion trap are mathematically equivalent to a uniform, neutralizing background.
+Malmberg and O'Neil showed that the forces that confine ions in a Penning trap are mathematically equivalent to a uniform, neutralizing background.
 More specifically, in a frame rotating with the collection of ions (or electrons) confined in a Penning trap (see Sec.~\ref{sec:Penning trap}), the static thermodynamic properties of the trapped ions are the same as those for an OCP.
 The argument can be straightforwardly extended to ions confined in radio frequency traps in the so-called pseudo-potential approximation (see Sec.~\ref{sec:rf trap}).

 The thermodynamic properties of the classical OCP are determined by a single dimensionless parameter, typically called the Coulomb coupling constant $\Gamma$, defined by